default-INT/connect-mobile/README.md

 ## Trouble shooting

 1. In Android HTTP requests not sending to `localhost:{port}`:
    - For fix this issue you need run this command in your terminal: `adb reverse tcp:{port} tcp:{port}`
+2. If you updated babel.config you need run this command: `yarn react-native start --reset-cache`

 ## Contributing
 We welcome contributions!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.